azigazisipi/IracingFoVCalc/README.md

 2. Ensure .NET Framework 4.8 is installed on your computer.
 3. Run the `iRacingFOVCalculator.exe` file to open the app.

+## Changelog

+### [v1.1.0] - 2024-11-11
+- Refined FOV calculations for triple-screen setups with monitor angle adjustments.
+- Added rounding of FOV results to nearest whole number for ease of use.
+- Improved UI for FOV calculator.

+### [v1.0.0] - 2024-11-11
+- Initial release of iRacing FOV Calculator.
+- Support for single and triple screen setups.
+- Input fields for screen width, distance to screen, and screen angle.

 ## Development

 To modify or contribute to this project: